braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 # Tealium

-> tealium is a universal data hub and customer data platform composed of eventstream, audiencestream, and iq tag management that enables you to connect mobile, web, and alternative data from third-party sources. tealium’s connection to braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.
+> Tealium is a universal data hub and customer data platform composed of EventStream, AudienceStream, and iQ Tag Management that enables you to connect mobile, web, and alternative data from third-party sources.
+Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.

 ![Tealium Overview][22]{: style="border:0;"}

 Braze offers [both](#choose-your-integration-type) a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services so that you can start building richer user profiles.

-## Tealium eventstream
+## Tealium EventStream

 Tealium EventStream is a data collection and API hub that sits at the center of your data.
 EventStream handles the entire data supply chain from setup and installation to identifying, validating, and enhancing incoming user data.
 EventStream takes real-time action with event feeds and connectors.
 Listed below are the features that make up the [EventStream](https://community.tealiumiq.com/t5/Customer-Data-Hub/Introduction-to-EventStream/ta-p/20387#toc-hId--2077371752).
 - Data Sources (Installation and Data Collection)